WilliamJohnsonJr/Week_5_Project_Restaurant/Readme.md

 * Used `.addClass` and `.removeClass` to add 'accordion' affect to the menu nav.

 ##### CSS Tools
-* Used to cut off text and add ...
+* Used to cut off text and add "..." to end of latest news paragraph.
   ``` CSS
   display: -webkit-box;